 - Combine sugar, pumpkin pie spice, cinnamon, and salt in a small bowl.¾ cup granulated sugar, 2 teaspoon pumpkin pie spice, ½ teaspoon cinnamon, ½ teaspoon salt

-- In a separate medium bowl, whisk eggs, the stir in pumpkin puree, sugar mixture and evaporated milk.2 large eggs, 15 oz can pumpkin puree, 12 oz can evaporated milk
+- In a separate medium bowl, whisk eggs; stir in pumpkin puree, sugar mixture, and evaporated milk.2 large eggs, 15 oz canned pumpkin puree, 12 oz evaporated milk

-- Place pre-baked graham cracker crust on a rimmed cookie sheet* then pour pie filling into pie crust.
+- Place the pre-baked graham cracker crust on a rimmed cookie sheet, then pour the pie filling into the pie crust.

-- Bake pie for 15 minutes at 425°F then reduce heat to 350°F and bake for 40 more minutes, or until a thermometer reads 180°F. The pie will still be jiggly.
-If the crust starts to get a little dark during baking, cover with foil, and continue baking.
+- Bake the pie for 15 minutes at 425°F, then reduce the heat to 350°F and bake for an additional 40 minutes, or until a thermometer reads 180°F. The pie will still be jiggly.
+If the crust starts to become a little dark during baking, cover it with foil and continue baking.

-- Open the oven door and allow oven with the pie still inside, and allow it to come to room temperature*, then refrigerate.
+- Once baking is done, turn the oven off.
+Open the oven door and allow the oven to cool with the pie still inside.
+Then, allow it to come to room temperature and refrigerate.

 Notes